What Is a Nutrient Content Claim? (And Why It Might Be Misleading)

 In a word (or two)?
 Not really.

 In short: just because it’s on the front of the box doesn’t mean it’s good for you.
-Always read the ingredient list and full Nutrition Facts Panel.
+Always read the ingredient list and Nutrition Facts Panel.

 Common Nutrient Claim Terminology